cliu168/SpaceWalk/README.md

 + Adjustable daily step goal on Power page.
 + Scrollable comics for Story Page.
 + Bar graph with daily statistics and ability to share on Stats page.
-- Did not implement database as SharedPreferences were able to do all we desired.